firebelley/godot-export/README.md

       env:
         GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}

+    # Note that "/home/runner/.local/share/godot/dist" is the directory containing exported files by default.
+    # This should be a glob path to the directory containing your exports.
+See the release action documentation for more information.
+    # OUTPUT_PATH is used in the "create release" step below
+    - name: Set Output Search Path
+      run: echo "OUTPUT_PATH=$HOME/.local/share/godot/dist/*" >> $GITHUB_ENV

     - name: create release
       # This release action has worked well for me.
 However, you can most likely use any release action of your choosing.
       # https://github.com/softprops/action-gh-release